epics-containers/epics-containers.github.io/docs/user/tutorials/ioc_changes1.rst

     # tag a new version of the beamline repo
     git tag 2023.11.2
     git push origin 2023.11.2
+    # deploy the new version of the IOC to the local docker / podman instance
     ec deploy bl01t-ea-ioc-02 2023.11.2

-The above steps were performed on a host terminal because we are using ``ec`` but all of the previous steps could have been done *inside* the devcontainer starting with ``cd /repos/bl01t``.
+The above steps were performed on a host terminal because we are using ``ec``.
+However all of the steps except for the ``ec`` command could have been done *inside* the devcontainer starting with ``cd /repos/bl01t``.

+We choose not to have ``ec`` installed inside of the devcontainer because that would involve containers in containers which adds too much complexity.

 Raw Startup Assets
 ------------------

-If you plan not to use `ibek` runtime asset creation you could use the raw startup assets from the previous tutorial.
+If you plan not to use ``ibek`` runtime asset creation you could use the raw startup assets from the previous tutorial.
 If you do this then the process above is identical except that you will add the ``dbLoadRecords`` command to the end of ``st.cmd``.